Understanding IRB Requirements for Usability Studies Involving Medical Devices

 Important: Even when you believe IRB review isn't required, always document this determination formally with your IRB office to ensure compliance and protect your organization.

-Usability studies are essential for developing safe and effective medical devices, but overlooking ethical and regulatory requirements can derail your entire project.
-When in doubt, always err on the side of caution: if your study involves any human interaction or could possibly support regulatory approval, engage your IRB immediately.
-The time invested in proper IRB consultation upfront prevents costly delays and ensures both participant protection and regulatory compliance.
+Usability studies are essential for developing safe and effective medical devices, but overlooking ethical and regulatory requirements can derail your project.
+When in doubt, err on the side of caution: if your study involves any human interaction or could support regulatory approval, engage your IRB early.